Imelda Cajipe-Endaya: Hope and empowerment

-As well as community and struggle, Imelda Cajipe-Endaya's also surround the theme of empowerment and hope.
+As well as community and struggle, Imelda Cajipe-Endaya's work also explores the themes of empowerment and hope.
 Throughout her works, she looks for heroines and heroes as she finds inspiration in martyred activists in against the Marcos regime, revolutionaries from the late nineteenth-century Philippine struggle of independence and unknown women artists.
 In this way, she hopes to connect herself and the viewers with the women she admires, and creates a network of alignment with bodies of heroines that are separated through geography and history.
-In one of her work “Tanong ni Totoy” (1981), the theme of freedom from the anxieties in women's confinement after their longing for that freedom is convey.
+In her work Tanong ni Totoy (1981), the theme of freedom from the anxieties in women's confinement after their longing for that freedom is convey.

 Her works also convey women's involvement in achieving reforms in worker's rights, farming resources and land ownership after the overthrowing of Marcos dictatorship.
 By the 1990s, her works focuses more on the power of women and their strength.
-This can be seen in her work “There’s a Filipina in Albania: A Stronger Woman Emerges” (1999).
-This is during the time where she herself was exercising her strong presence both in Philippines and the global art world.
-Imelda Cajipe-Endaya also talks of the importance in maintaining indigenous wisdom through times of inappropriate modernisation and colonial dominance.
-Her works, largely explore the central roles in which Filipina women and art in the healing, both the wounds of the nation, the personal and collective.
+This can be seen in her work There's a Filipina in Albania: A Stronger Woman Emerges (1999).
+Cajipe-Endaya speaks to the importance in maintaining indigenous wisdom through times of inappropriate modernisation and colonial dominance.

 Feminism and politics

-Imelda Cajipe-Endaya's activism started in the 1960s in the University of the Philippines as a fine art student.
+Cajipe-Endaya's activism started in the 1960s in the University of the Philippines as a fine art student.
 She moved into the student politics by her growing dissatisfaction with the Marcos regime.
-Cajipe Endaya continues to take roles in organisation and advocacy for women's rights, as well as social ills at home and overseas.
-This can be seen in her art, as well as her major contributing roles to the Kasibulan (Kababaihan sa Sining at Bagong Sibol na Kamalayan or Women in Art and Emerging Consciousness), and in Pananaw which enabled change in both the aesthetic fields of art in Philippines, as well as socio-political fields for which artists, women, and Filipina/o people take.